jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 We considered the potential for performance impacts of SDHPC through the introduction of cloud-native (VM-based) application routers.
 HTTP reverse-proxies are a standard part of the OOD deployment and common for at-scale cloud deployments.
 As such, SDHPC HTTP application router performance did not present any concerns and was not explictly studied.
+We simply chose to align the HTTP applicaiton router configuration with VM sizing recommendations provided in the OOD documentation.
 In order to understand impacts on SSH performance, however, we measured data transfer throughput for a variety of SSH connection scenarios with and without the use of the sshpiper application router.

 :::{table} SSH Throughput Tests.
 All values in Megabytes per second.
 Results of SCP transfers of a 2 Gigabyte file to destination hosts, averged over thirty tests.